webpack/webpack.js.org/src/content/configuration/resolve.md

 ### `resolve.restrictions`

-`[string | RegExp]`
+`[string, RegExp]`

-A list of resolve restrictions to restrict the paths a request can be resolved.
+A list of resolve restrictions to restrict the paths that a request can be resolved on.

 __webpack.config.js__